 the bean prototype - fabrication + design

-(2015) Fabrication research exploring CNC machining using cardboard/fiberboard prototyping for carbon fiber furniture design.
+(2015) Fabrication research exploring CNC machining using cardboard and fiberboard prototyping for carbon fiber furniture design.

 -